 Several commenters suggested removing the word "single" throughout the proposal where it refers to "single payment amount."
 The proposed policy change indicates that it is permissible for servicers to utilize separate records for the subsidized, unsubsidized, and HEAL portions of a single Consolidation loan.
 In this event, most servicing systems will amortize payment amounts based on the separate loan segments.
 The commenters note that the payment amount for the Consolidation loan will be the rolled up payment amounts for the separate records.
-Also, according to §682.209(b)(2)(l) and (ii), the borrower may prepay the whole or any part of a loan at any time without penalty.
+Also, according to §682.209(b)(2)(I) and (ii), the borrower may prepay the whole or any part of a loan at any time without penalty.
 Per this regulation, a borrower could prepay and request that the prepayments be posted only to the unsubsidized portion of the Consolidation loan.
 The commenters suggest that if the Consolidation loan is serviced as separate loan records, borrower prepayments could advance the due date on the unsubsidized portion of the Consolidation loan.
-Other commenters noted that the Consolidation loan is a single loan and should be serviced accordingly; however, the commenters assert that the verbiage in this policy proposal is unduly restrictive and punitive.
+Other commenters assert that the verbiage in this policy proposal is unduly restrictive and punitive.
 If a servicer has performed reasonable and prudent business practices and the payment due dates between separate portions of the loan have become unsynchronized due to inadvertent circumstances (not missed diligence activities), i.e., borrower prepayments, the loan should not lose its guarantee.